clearlydefined/operations/overview.md

 **clearlydefined-api-prod**

-This traffic manager load balances activity to the **clearlydefined-api-prod** App Service (ClearlyDefined backend/api).
+This traffic manager load balances activity to the **clearlydefined-api-prod** App Service (ClearlyDefined backend/api) AND the **clearlydefined-api-prod-europe** App Service.
 The DNS for this traffic manager is http://clearlydefined-api-prod.trafficmanager.net.

 In our Cloudflare account, we direct requests to api.clearlydefined.io to http://clearlydefined-api-prod.trafficmanager.net.